Darian461/GVSU-CIS350-TheCodingGuys3/docs/proposal-template.md

 ## Non-Functional Requirements
 <b>NR1</b>: All user login information shall be encrypted in the PostgreSQL database. <br>
 <b>NR2</b>: Passwords shall not be viewable at any point. <br>
+<b>NR3</b>: In the "Sign up" screen, when a user completes "Username", "Email", and "Password" fields, the complete account button shall become functional.
+<b>NR4</b>: In the "Sign up" screen, when a user enters a unique "Username" and "Email", with a password field, the complete account process shall become functional.
-<b>NR3</b>: Adding food entries shall dynamically change the pie chart displaying the main calories or macronutrient selected on the "Home", and "Stats" screen. <br>
+<b>NR5</b>: Adding food entries shall dynamically change the pie chart displaying the main calories or macronutrient selected on the "Home", and "Stats" screen. <br>
-<b>NR4</b>: Removing food entries shall dynamically change the pie chart displaying the main calories or macronutrient selected on the "Home", and "Stats" screen. <br>
+<b>NR6</b>: Removing food entries shall dynamically change the pie chart displaying the main calories or macronutrient selected on the "Home", and "Stats" screen. <br>
-<b>NR5</b>: The header shall remain present on all pages of the application. <br>
+<b>NR7</b>: The header shall remain present on all pages of the application. <br>
-<b>NR6</b>: All macro/micronutrients shall be rounded to the nearest hundredths place when being displayed in the UI. <br>
+<b>NR8</b>: All macro/micronutrients shall be rounded to the nearest hundredths place when being displayed in the UI. <br>
-<b>NR7</b>: All measurements from the USDA Food Database returned with the unit, kJ (Kilojoules) shall be converted to calories. <br>
+<b>NR9</b>: All measurements from the USDA Food Database returned with the unit, kJ (Kilojoules) shall be converted to calories. <br>
-<b>NR8</b>: Calories, Carbs, Protein, and Fat shall be prioritized and sorted for each food entry. <br>
+<b>NR10</b>: Calories, Carbs, Protein, and Fat shall be prioritized and sorted for each food entry. <br>
-<b>NR9</b>: Searching for a food entry shall happen dynamically, allowing for incremental searching every 0.5 seconds. <br>
+<b>NR11</b>: Searching for a food entry shall happen dynamically, allowing for incremental searching every 0.5 seconds. <br>
-<b>NR10</b>: In the "Create New Food" screen, the "Food Name" entry shall be a required field. <br>
+<b>NR12</b>: In the "Create New Food" screen, the "Food Name" entry shall be a required field. <br>
-<b>NR11</b>: In the "Create New Food" screen, all nutrition fact entries shall be error validated for integers greater than zero. <br>
+<b>NR13</b>: In the "Create New Food" screen, all nutrition fact entries shall be error validated for integers greater than zero. <br>

 # Product Features
 <ol>